saluvalasaichandu/90DaysOfDevOps-SRE/2026/day-41/solution.md

 ### Answer

-Multi-Branch Pipelines automatically discover branches and create separate pipelines for each branch.
-This enables independent development, testing, and validation of microservices, ensuring faster feedback and reducing integration issues before code reaches production.
+A Multi-Branch Pipeline automatically discovers branches and creates separate pipelines for each branch.
+This allows developers to build and test code independently before merging changes into the main branch, reducing integration issues.

 ---